Coldrain2472/Savico/README.md

 - **Multi-Currency Support**: Enable users to set their preferred currency and convert between currencies based on real-time exchange rates.
 - **Notifications**: Provide notifications or alerts for users when they’re approaching or exceeding their budget limits.
 - **Advanced Reporting**: Implement more advanced reporting options like trend analysis and forecast based on user’s spending habits.
+- **Pagination**: Implement pagination for the reports (currently, pagination is only available for the expenses).

 # :construction: THIS PROJECT IS STILL UNDER CONSTRUCTION :construction: